ertis-research/opentwins/docs/docs/installation/manual/simulations.md

 :::warning

 The FMI simulation service is currently being tested.
 Please be patient, as soon as it is properly tested, the public image will be available on Docker Hub.
+If you want to test or use the service, you can find it in the [GitHub repository](https://github.com/ertis-research/opentwins-fmi-2.0).

 :::